KnowageLabs/Knowage-Documentation/chapter_4/server_manager.rst

     Dashboard themes

+Themes can be downloaded and imported on a new installation.

 Licenses
 ------------------------------------------------------------------------------------------------------------------------
 This feature allows the management of Knowage licenses by adding, updating, downloading or removing a license.